fleetdm/fleet/handbook/company/README.md

 <!-- With great power comes great openness.
 With agents come agency. -->

-We are dedicated to:
+We are dedicated to clearing the thicket:
 - 🔌 making security and IT interoperable and easy to automate
-- 🚪 an inviting (outsider-friendly) way to manage computers, vulnerabilities, and production infrastructure
+- 🚪 an inviting (outsider-friendly) way to manage computers, CVEs, and infrastructure
 - 🪟 clarity and trust through open-source software

 This is the guiding purpose behind Fleet's [product strategy](https://fleetdm.com/handbook/company/communications#strategy), [operating principles](#why-this-way), and [brand](https://fleetdm.com/logos).